-Neutral density filters come in a many different strengths and varieties.
+Neutral density filters come in many different strengths and varieties.
 You can get a variable neutral density filter that will allow you to adjust how much light reaches the sensor, but my experience with variable ND filters is not very good.
-The solid filters tend to be be quality and produce better results.
+The solid filters tend to be better quality and produce better results.
 Personally, I have been happy with the ND filters from B+W.

-Don’t Overlook the Importance of Composition
+• Don’t Overlook Your Composition

 Shooting with a long exposure does not negate the importance of a strong composition.
 It’s easy to get distracted by the details of moving water, moving clouds, or whatever is going on in the scene, but don’t forget to be sure that you have a strong composition.

-Use Manual Focus
+• Use Manual Focus

 Autofocus typically won’t work if you are using a dark filter or at night, which means you will typically need to use manual focus for long exposures.
-One option is to lock in the focus with autofocus and quickly flip the switch to manual focus, then attach the lens and the proper focus should be set.
+One option is to lock in the focus with autofocus and quickly flip the switch to manual focus, then attach the filter and the proper focus should be set.

 Long exposures can often result in added noise, which will need to be reduced in post processing.
 Noise reduction is more effective with RAW files as opposed to JPG files.
-Shooting in RAW is a advantageous in a lot of different ways, and this is just one of them.
+Shooting in RAW is advantageous in a lot of different ways, and this is just one of them.